salah559/Youn-s-/replit.md

 - Capacity: Always 5 clients per day (all days)
 - Automatic scheduling to next available day
 - Day cancellation with automatic rescheduling
-- **Auto-fill on delete**: When admin deletes a booking, first client from next day is automatically moved to fill the spot
+- **Cascade auto-advance on delete**: When admin deletes a booking, entire queue advances - everyone moves one day earlier across all future days
 - **Completed bookings**: When client pays/marked as debt (haircut done), booking is marked as completed:
   - Stays in system but hidden from public/admin view
   - Still counts toward day's capacity (keeps spot occupied)